5600.5: Procedures for Life-Threatening Asthma Attacks and Systemic Allergic Reactions

 I. Introduction.

 A. With no prior notice, life-threatening asthma attacks or systemic allergic reactions (anaphylaxis) that leave only minutes to save a life could necessitate an emergency response by school personnel.
-To maximize the chances that such an emergency response will result in full recovery, trained designated school personnel will administer epinephrine ("Epi-Pens") and nebulized albuterol treatments ("nebulizers") according to procedures that have been approved by the District’s Director of Student Services or designee.
+To maximize the chances that such an emergency response will result in full recovery, trained designated school personnel will administer epinephrine ("Epi-Pens, Auvi-Q ") and nebulized albuterol treatments according to procedures that have been approved by the District’s Executive Director of Student Services or designee.

-B. Epi-Pens and nebulizers for emergency use will be distributed to every school within the District.
-Each District school will have Epi-Pens and nebulizers readily accessible in the health room or other designated area.
-These medications will be secured in a manner approved by the Director of Student Services to prevent unauthorized access.
+B. Epinephrine auto injectors, nebulizers, and nebulized albuterol for emergency use will be distributed to every school within the District.
+Each District school will have epinephrine auto injectors, nebulizers, and nebulized albuterol readily accessible in the health room or other designated area.
+These medications will be secured in a manner approved by the Executive Director of Student Services to prevent unauthorized access.

-C. Standing orders for District emergency supplies of Epi-Pens and albuterol will be signed by at least one (1) physician from the District’s Medical Advisory Committee.
+C. Standing orders for District emergency supplies of epinephrine auto injectors and nebulized albuterol will be signed by at least one (1 prescribing health care practitioner from the District’s Medical Advisory Committee.

-D. Selected school personnel will be trained by qualified personnel to administer emergency nebulized albuterol and Epi-Pen injections under the supervision of the registered school nurse.
+D. Selected school personnel will be trained by qualified personnel to administer emergency nebulized albuterol and epinephrine auto injectors under the supervision of the registered school nurse.

-F. If parents, guardians, and emancipated students are aware of any medical condition that causes an Epi-Pen or nebulizer to be dangerous to a student, they should indicate on the Emergency Health Form the exact nature of the danger, and provide the District with the name and address of the medical provider who has made this determination.
+F. If parents, guardians, and emancipated students are aware of any medical condition that causes an epinephrine auto injector or nebulized albuterol to be dangerous to a student, they should indicate on online registration the exact nature of the danger and provide the District with the name and address of the medical provider who has made this determination.

-G. Healthcare staff will follow protocols outlined in the State of Nebraska Attack on Asthma /Allergy Action Plan.
+G. Healthcare staff will follow protocols outlined in the student’s Asthma Anaphylaxis Action Plan.

 II.
 Availability, Storage, Use and Destruction.
-Each District school will have emergency supplies of Epi- Pens and nebulizers readily accessible.
+Each District school will have emergency supplies of epinephrine auto injectors, nebulizers, and nebulized albuterol readily accessible.
 The following will govern the availability, storage, and use of the same:

-A. All elementary schools will have both adult and pediatric emergency Epi-Pens available.
+A. All elementary schools will have both adult and pediatric emergency epinephrine auto injectors available.

-B. Emergency supplies of Epi-Pens and albuterol will be kept current, and will be disposed of on the reaching of the recommended shelf life or when there is a color change in the epinephrine due to reaching or exceeding the expiration date or improper temperature control.
+B. Emergency supplies of epinephrine auto injectors and nebulized albuterol will be kept current and will be disposed of on the reaching of the recommended shelf life or when there is a color change in the epinephrine due to reaching or exceeding the expiration date or improper temperature control.

 C. Unless the subject's medical condition and/or circumstances dictate otherwise, the following standing procedures for emergency response to life-threatening asthma attacks or anaphylaxis will be followed.